-The predicted affects of a 5mm sea level rise are shown in table 5.3b below.
-The main areas where there could be a significant increase in the number of properties affected are Melcombe Regis and Radipole.
-This is mainly due to the effects of tidal inundation due to climate change in the low lying areas of Radipole Lake and Lodmoor Nature Reserve.
+The predicted affects of sea level rise (based on guidance in PPS25) are shown in Table 5.3 and Figure 5.5 below.
+The main areas where there could be a significant increase in the number of properties affected are in Weymouth Town Centre, namely the wards of Melcombe Regis, Preston, Westham East, Westham West and Radipole.
+This is primarily due to the effects of tidal inundation due to climate change in the low lying areas of Radipole Lake and Lodmoor Nature Reserve.
+Note that the wards of Upwey and Broadwey, Littlemoor and Tophill East are not expected to be at risk of tidal flooding either now or in 2126 based on current climate change predictions.